aarcilla/Bookland/README.md

 * Add image file to associate with a product

 #### User accounts
-* Three user roles (in order of highest clearance): administrator, staff, customer
+* Four user roles (in order of highest clearance): administrator, support, staff, customer
-* Administrators can edit any other users; staff can only edit customers
+* Administrators can edit any other users; support can edit staff and customers; staff can only edit customers
 * Create and update user accounts

 ## Developer setup (requires internet access)